chef/chef-oss-practices/projects/chef/infra-client.md

 This project follows the [Chef Open Source Governance Model](../../policies/governance.md).

 ## Related Repositories
+!!! warning
+    The list or project repositories is out of date and is in the process of being updated

 List of active and archived repositories related to this project.
 Example:

 * [chef/chef](https://github.com/chef/chef)